Need to take your mind off of basketball for a few minutes? Well I have a treat for you!

 7:47 Great ball from Donovan off a free kick gets behind the defense, Jay Demerit gives a chance at a header and hits it over the net.
 He immediately is subbed out in favor of Carlos Bocanegra in the 42nd minute.

 8:05 Halftime is winding down with Paraguay on top 1-0.
-I've just spent most of it typing up my halftime report for the SBN Seattle storystream and I have a new respect for My.
-Floyd.
+I've just spent most of it typing up my halftime report for the SBN Seattle StoryStream and I have a new respect for Mr. Floyd.
 It isn't easy typing and trying to follow the action at the same time.
 There are a lot of things to remember and each little update has to be at least 150 words.
 That mark is especially difficult to reach on the goal updates, as all you want to really say is "this guy scored a goal and the score is 1-0."

 I'm going to see if there is anymore of that pulled pork left.

 8:18 There was lots of pulled pork left.
 And potatoes.
 And cole slaw.
 The US has just earned their second corner of the half in just the 52nd minute.
 David Yelldell is in at goalkeeper for Marcus Hahnemann and Jermaine Jones replaced Maurice Edu.
 The US has dominated the first 7 minutes of the second half, but still cannot break through for the equalizer.

 8:22 The crowd comes alive as Donovan sprints down the middle of the field with the ball.
 He passes left to Dempsey, who decides to dribble around in a circle before having the ball taken from him.
 Blue balls for the fans.